fencingdude2007/MyWeb/README.md

 # MyWeb AI

-**Your personal, searchable internet.** Save any webpage, PDF, YouTube video, or Google Doc with one click from a Chrome extension — then search everything you've saved in natural language, powered by a hybrid search engine built from scratch (BM25 + semantic vectors + fuzzy matching) with no dependency on a hosted search service.
+**Your personal, searchable internet.** Save any webpage, PDF, YouTube video, or Google Doc with one click from a Chrome extension — then search everything you've saved in natural language, powered by a hybrid search engine built from BM25 + semantic vectors + fuzzy matching with no dependency on a hosted search service.

-> Full-stack portfolio project — FastAPI + PostgreSQL/pgvector backend, React/TypeScript frontend, and a Manifest V3 Chrome extension. ~4,700 LOC · 12-table schema · 31 REST endpoints.
+> FastAPI + PostgreSQL/pgvector backend, React/TypeScript frontend, and a Manifest V3 Chrome extension.

 ---